syncfusion-content/wpf-docs/wpf/Step-ProgressBar/Customizing-Data-Templates.md

 ## Item Template Selector

-Using ItemTemplateSelector, you can use different templates for items depending on specific constraints.
-The following example illustrates this.
+Using the ItemTemplateSelector, you can use the different templates for items depending on the specific constraints.
+The following example shows this.

 1. Create the template selector in the code.